Jonathan McCollum, Ph.D.

 - BA with Honors (magna cum laude), Music Performance/Music History, Florida State University, 1997

-Awarded the accredited master name (natori), “Kenzen (研禅).”
+A sought after soloist and teacher, he is a recipient of the transmission of both koden and koten honkyoku on shakuhachi and was thus awarded the accredited master name (natori) “Kenzen (研禅).”
 The character for “ken” 研 comes from the Japanese kanji “togu,” meaning to polish, sharpen, or study.
 This kanji, with “zen” (禅), means to continue to sharpen one’s knowledge of Japanese shakuhachi and aesthetics in relation to Zen Buddhism.

 Dr. McCollum regularly presents at conferences on historical ethnomusicological methodology, Armenian and Japanese music.
 He is a member of the American Musicological Society (AMS), the Society for Ethnomusicology (SEM), the International Council for Traditional Music (ICTM) and the Armenian Studies Association.

-TeachingMUS 100 Introduction to Music MUS 104 Introduction to World Music and Ethnomusicology MUS 203 History of Music: Antiquity to Baroque MUS 204 History of Music: Classical to Romantic MUS 259/459 Applied Music: Low Brass MUS 285 Early Music Consort MUS 294 Instrumental Methods in Music Education MUS 312 Music in the Romantic Period MUS 314 Music of Asia MUS 327 Music, Ritual, and Early Christianity MUS 328 The Symphony in Context: History and Development MUS 487 Woodwind and Brass Chamber Music GRW 101 Intersections of Literature, Music, Science, and Art GRW 101 Global Sounds: Music and Identity
+TeachingMUS 100 Introduction to Music MUS 104 Introduction to World Music and Ethnomusicology MUS 203 History of Music: Antiquity to Baroque MUS 204 History of Music: Classical to Romantic MUS 259/459 Applied Music: Low Brass MUS 285 Early Music Consort MUS 294 Instrumental Methods in Music Education MUS 312 Music in the Romantic Period MUS 314 Music of Asia MUS 327 Music, Ritual, and Early Christianity MUS 328 The Symphony in Context: History and Development MUS 406: Theory and Method in Ethnomusicology MUS 487 Woodwind and Brass Chamber Music GRW 101 Intersections of Literature, Music, Science, and Art GRW 101 Global Sounds: Music and Identity

 Chief Musical Instruments